SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 RBAC
 -----
 Till now we deployed k8 resources using with admin user like 'kubectl apply' with admin access, but in projects we dont get admin access, there will be separate eks-admin team, we are devops engineers for roboshop project.
 We will only get access to roboshop namespace.
+RBAC will generally administrators will do

 What will happen when roboshop project starts ?
 --------------------------------